-1) The Danube basin wide floodplain restoration and preservation manual for practitioners is addressing mainly the key restoration approaches, potential win-win measures to mitigate flood risk through floodplain restoration and conservation actions.
-The DFP manual refers to the key results of technical work packages of the project (floodplain delineation, floodplain evaluation and ranking, Cost Benefit Analysis including assessment of ecosystem services, a synthesis of win-win measures having in view the WFD, FD and BHDD).
-A general concept for floodplain management through a step by step instruction of how to plan and implement restoration projects, how to solve potential conflicts in an integrated way, involving all related stakeholders is also included.
-The design of an efficient restoration project should include clear goals and objectives, sufficient baseline data and historical information, integrated planning and comprehensive design, and long-term monitoring.
+The Danube basin-wide floodplain restoration and preservation manual for practitioners addresses mainly the key restoration approaches, potential win-win measures to mitigate flood risk through floodplain restoration and conservation actions.
+The DFP manual refers to the key results of technical work packages of the project (floodplain delineation, floodplain evaluation and ranking, Cost-Benefit Analysis including assessment of ecosystem services, a synthesis of win-win measures having in view the WFD, FD and BHDD).
+A general concept for floodplain management is also included through a step-by-step instruction of how to plan and implement restoration projects and solve potential conflicts in an integrated way involving all related stakeholders.
+The design of an efficient restoration project should include clear objectives, sufficient data basis and historical information, integrated planning and comprehensive design, and long-term monitoring.

 The DFP Manual offers assistance for floodplain restoration measures, related actions and steps in the Danube River Basin and for future approaches in the planning and implementing floodplain restoration and conservation processes.
-Hence the DFP propose sequential steps starting from conceptual planning, preliminary activities, implementation and post-implementation actions, evaluation of the projects related to these types of projects.
+Hence, the DFP manual proposes sequential steps starting from conceptual planning, preliminary activities, implementation and post-implementation actions, evaluation of the projects related to these types of projects.
 The DFP Manual provides a collection of good practice examples, addressed either to restoration but also to the conservation of floodplains, by highlighting the benefits in terms of floods, ecological status but also to the biodiversity and ecosystem services;